tz2614/BRCA1_SGE_vcf_annotation/README.md

   3. root - path of parent directories to working directory or runfolder

 ## Prerequisites
-  1. You need the following software and versions before you can run your script
+  1. You need to have following software installed before you can run your script

   - python version 3.5
   - samtools version 1.5